Conflict catalog

 Stabilization and insurgency containment

-After ISIS lost territorial control, coalition activity shifted toward advising, intelligence, reconnaissance, logistics, and partner-force support against insurgent cells.
+After ISIS lost territorial control, coalition activity shifted toward advising, intelligence, reconnaissance, logistics, partner-force support, counter-ISIS raids and strikes, base transfers, the non-combat Iraq mission, and later force-posture transitions in Iraq and Syria.

 External Support